lgoffin/Celeris/README.txt

 you will need to have the latest DirectX SDK correctly installed on your machine.

+It seems that DirectX versions older than 2010 do not include anymore d3dx11.
+So install the June 2010 version.

 The boost C++ libraries (http://www.boost.org/) are required for compiling the solution.